MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • Trade suspension filters

-Important Notes for Beginners
+Important Note for Beginners

-Bollinger Bands are not a directional indicator.
+Bollinger Bands are not an indicator that shows direction.

-They indicate the range of price movement.
+They only show the range of price movement.

-The following misunderstandings are common.
+For that reason, the following misunderstandings are common.

 Common misunderstandings